-Inspired by a writing prompt on PoetsIN
+Inspired by a comment on a writing prompt on PoetsIN

 There’s always tomorrow.
 That’s a little joke we temporal physicists like to tell, because in truth, who knows?